onderweg/runkeeper-node/README.md

     api_domain : "api.runkeeper.com"
 };

+// This file is used to cache the retrieved access token.
-var access_token_file = __dirname + "/access_token.json";
+// Alternatively, you can add an access token manually to this file. var access_token_file = __dirname + "/access_token.json";

 run.auth(options, access_token_file).then(function(access_token) {
-	// Create a Client, and set the client's Access Token.
+	// Create a client, and set the client's Access Token.
 	// Any future API Calls will be performed using the authorized user's access token. var client = new run.HealthGraph(options, access_token);